Language: EN

 }

 This led to many strange and unexpected situations.
-It caused so many problems that in subsequent versions they had to try to fix it by introducing let and const, which work in block scope.
+It caused so many problems that in later versions they had to try to fix it by introducing let and const, which work with block scope.

 if (true) {